czctus/luexp/README.md

 ### License

-This project is licensed under the Creative Commons CC0 1.0 Universal License.
+This project is licensed under the MIT License.
 Feel free to use and modify it for your own projects.